TrellixVulnTeam/swahilipython_SCMU/Doc/library/importlib.rst

    .. method:: create_module(spec)

-      Creates the module object from the given specification in accordance with :pep:`489`.
+      Creates the module object kutoka the given specification in accordance with :pep:`489`.

       .. versionadded:: 3.5